kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/nginx/annotations/README.md

 # NGINX Ingress Annotations

-This directory contains the implementation of [NGINX Inc's Ingress Controller](https://github.com/nginxinc/kubernetes-ingress) annotations for the ingress2gateway conversion tool.
+This directory contains the implementation of [NGINX Ingress Controller](https://github.com/nginx/kubernetes-ingress) annotations for the ingress2gateway conversion tool.

-**Note**: This is specifically for NGINX Inc's commercial Ingress Controller, not the community [ingress-nginx](https://github.com/kubernetes/ingress-nginx) controller.
+**Note**: This is specifically for NGINX Ingress Controller, not the community [ingress-nginx](https://github.com/kubernetes/ingress-nginx) controller.

 ## Structure